 If you didn’t know the LES is a valve right above the stomach known for playing an important role in keeping acid inside the stomach.
 The pyloric sphincter is below the stomach, and this helps control the digestion and exit area of the stomach.
 The UES in right below the larynx (throat area) and is meant to help stop acid from entering the larynx area.

-If there is some problem with these muscles especially the LES it can often lead to acid reflux symptoms because the valve is not closely properly and keeping the acid down and inside the stomach when it should be.
+If there is some problem with these muscles especially the LES it can often lead to acid reflux symptoms because the valve is not closely properly and keeping the acid down and inside the stomach where it should be.

 For example, if the pyloric sphincter is not working correctly or you have slow mobility of the digestive tract this can increase stomach pressure which can in turn make the LES release and open and therefore the LES wouldn’t be the root cause.